GarimaMahajan20/JuneLeetCodeChallenge/README.md

 # JuneLeetCodeChallenge
 An attempt made to solve the June LeetCode Challenge.
-All optimisations are welcomed.
+All optimizations are welcome.